-Professor of IT, Analytics, & Operations
+Jack and Joan McGraw Family Collegiate Professor of IT, Analytics, and Operations

-Department: Information Technology, Analytics, & Operations (ITAO)
+Department: IT, Analytics, and Operations

-Research Interests: Informed consent, data use, artificial intelligence, data ethics, privacy of information
+Research interests: Informed consent, data use, artificial intelligence, data ethics, privacy of information

 Angst conducts research on the transformational effect of IT, societal impacts of technology usage, and how (or if) IT creates value.
 Much of his existing work is set in the US healthcare context, where he has investigated the diffusion and use of disruptive healthcare innovations and the relationship to patient satisfaction, privacy and security of medical information, financial performance of hospitals, and quality of care.
 His recent work is examining ethical questions related to the informed consent process used in the healthcare industry.
 He is also interested in ethical questions associated with the design, deployment, use, and societal impacts of artificial intelligence.